December 20th, 2017 Google Update:

 4. Don’t go fewer than 100 characters for descriptions

-While the overall length of meta descriptions still gets cut off between 60 to 70 characters for most results, the character length for the first line of the description has been extended to 100 characters.
+While the overall length of meta titles still gets cut off between 60 to 70 characters for most results, the character length for the first line of the description has been extended to 100 characters.
 If your meta description is under 100 characters, then it will be reduced to only one line of text.
 Basically, this means that the search result for that page will take up less space, and be less visible to searchers, ultimately lowering your click-through rate.

 If you have any pages with meta descriptions under 100 characters, then lengthening them should be a priority.